thewickedkarma/blackeye-im/README.md

 ./blackeye.sh

-Note: Made for Educational Purposes,use it with mutual consent of the victim(ironic).
+Note: Made for Educational Purposes,use it with mutual consent of the victim (little ironic).